Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BLow4FGZ4LQ.md

 ### Transcript

-> update five is is stuff from unreal marketplace yeah yeah yeah so this is what we do guys we just buy the features for our game we just we don't make anything then they use it and then a couple of mods here so there you go is there a science mod yeah i'm pretty sure i've seen that one before yeah i love this one i've seen this mod we're like the huge oh is that like a conveyor holder thingy walls yeah like three conveyor belt holders yeah it's really cool
+> update five is is stuff from unreal marketplace yeah yeah yeah so this is what we do guys we just buy the features for our game we just we don't make anything then they use it and then a couple of mods here so there you go is there a science mod yeah I'm pretty sure I've seen that one before yeah I love this one I've seen this mod we're like the huge oh is that like a conveyor holder thingy walls yeah like three conveyor belt holders yeah it's really cool